Applying for a Biospecimen Ancillary Study

 Phase 3 – Obtain funding and complete documentation

 Accepted applications will receive a formal written notice, documenting Add Health’s support for the project and guarantee for collaboration.
 This notice should be included in any external grant application to fund the project.
+Before submitting a proposal for funding from an external agency, investigators must have an approved Ancillary Study and budgets from Add Health and the repository laboratory.

-- Data and Material Use Agreement.
+- Review, fill, and sign the Data and Material Use Agreement.

 Phase 4 – Conducting your study